Peak flow test

 The peak flow test measures how fast you can breathe out after you’ve taken a full breath in.
 Your peak flow score is sometimes called your peak expiratory flow (PEF).

 What’s it used for?

-You take the biggest breath in that you can and then blow out as fast as you can into a small, hand-held plastic tube called a peak flow meter.
+You take the biggest breath in that you can.
+Then blow out as fast as you can, into a small, hand-held plastic tube called a peak flow meter.
+You don’t need to empty the lungs completely – just a short, sharp blow, as if you’re blowing out a candle.
 The measurement taken is called your peak flow.

-Each time you check your peak flow, you should do three blows, with a short rest in between the blows.
-The best of the three is the one that should be recorded.
+Each time you check your peak flow, you should do 3 blows, with a short rest in between the blows.
+The best of the 3 is the one that should be recorded.

 Your health care professional will make sure that your technique is correct, as this may affect the readings.

 Peak flow scores will vary depending on your age, your height and whether you’re a man or a woman.
 The expected values are higher in younger people, taller people and men.

 Peak expiratory flow (PEF) is measured in litres per minute.
 Normal adult peak flow scores range between around 400 and 700 litres per minute, although scores in older women can be lower and still be normal.
 The most important thing is whether your score is normal for you.
 Health care professionals will be looking to compare your scores over time, to see if your results are going up or down.